foundry-rs/book/src/cheatcodes/project-root.md

 ### Description

-Returns the root directory of the current Foundry project.
+Returns the root directory of the current Foxar project.